gomoob/php-pushwoosh/src/test/resources/README.md

 }
 ```

-It is advice to create an Pushwoosh application which is dedicated to the GoMoob PHP Pushwoosh library and which is not
+It is advice to create a Pushwoosh application which is dedicated to the GoMoob PHP Pushwoosh library and which is not
 used by an other application or project (otherwise some integration tests could fail).